I'm not concerned with your liking or disliking me - all I ask is that you respect me as a human being.”

 Wow, Jackie Robinson is the most amazing man ever.
 He has great determination.

-cheyanne R. over 3 years ago from asheboro
+cheyanne R. almost 4 years ago from asheboro

 We had the honor to meet his daughter, Sharon Robinson at the New York Yankee game, for my son's Make A Wish trip.
 She was so awesome and very down to earth.
 She signed a book that she wrote about her family.
 It was very touching to know more about Mr. Robinson's life and how it was back then to now.
 I saw her talking to the kids and sitting with the parents and that really impressed us.
 Thanks for his story and he is an inspiration to us all.

-Sylvia W over 3 years ago from Tyler,Texas
+Sylvia W almost 4 years ago from Tyler,Texas

-Carl S. almost 4 years ago from Lexinton
+Carl S. about 4 years ago from Lexinton

 My wife did Jackie Robinson's blood work at Belview Hospital in NY City many moons ago!
 Rocky Colovito, the great Cleavland Indians star player, grew up with me in the Bronx.
 Both of these guys were the best there could be in baseball!